-IFRS 9, IFRS 10, IFRS 11 and IFRS 12 are expected to have an effect on the financial statements of the Company.
-The Company has not determined the extent of the impact of these standards and does not plan to early adopt these new standards.
+IFRS 9 is expected to have an effect on the financial statements of the Company.
+The Company has not determined the extent of the impact of this standard and does not plan to early adopt this new standard.

 Critical Accounting Estimates